ponix4k/new-setup/README.md

 ```

 N.B.
+---

 If you are using putty you will need to set the terminal to goto the following menu

-Connection > Data and in the " Terminal-type string paste in the following:  `xterm-256color` save and then reconnect
+Connection > Data and in the " Terminal-type" string paste in the following:  `xterm-256color` save and then reconnect